DDNStorage/exascaler-cloud-terraform/gcp/README.md

-# EXAScaler Cloud Terraform scripts for Google Cloud Platform
+# Terraform scripts for EXAScaler Cloud on Google Cloud Platform

 The steps below will show how to create a EXAScaler Cloud environment on Google Cloud Platform using Terraform.